Professor-G/pyBIA/docs/source/Examples.rst

 	prediction = models.predict(new_data, model, target='WATER_DEER')

 This prediction will either be 'WATER_DEER' or 'OTHER'.
-Note that we had to set a target argument to 'WATER_DEER', as by default if the prediction comes out positive the output is 'DIFFUSE' as per our goal of detecting diffuse Lyman-alpha emission.
+Note that we had to set  target='WATER_DEER', as by default if the prediction comes out positive, the output is 'DIFFUSE' as the original goal of detecting diffuse Lyman-alpha emission.

-Example 2:
+Example 2: Green Bean Galaxies (3 filters)
 -----------